Calculate grades with VLOOKUP

 In approximate match mode VLOOKUP assumes the table is sorted by the first column.
 With a score provided as a lookup value, VLOOKUP will scan the first column of the table.
 If it finds an exact match, it will return the grade at that row.
 If VLOOKUP doesn't find an exact match, it will continue scanning until it finds a value greater than the lookup value, then it will "step back", and return the grade in the previous row.

-In other words, VLOOKUP matches the last value that is less than or equal to the lookup value.
+In other words, VLOOKUP will match the last value that is less than or equal to the lookup value.

-If the first value in the table is less than the value being looked up, VLOOKUP will return the #N/A error.
+Note: if the score is less than the first entry in the table, VLOOKUP will return the #N/A error.

-Note: by default, VLOOKUP will perform an approximate match, so there is no need to supply the 4th argument, since the default is TRUE.
-However, we recommend you get in the habit of supplying the last argument so that you have a visual reminder of the current match mode.
+VLOOKUP will perform an approximate match by default, so there is technically no need to supply the 4th argument.
+However, I recommend you always provide the last argument explicitly because it forces you to consider what you want.
+Providing a value also gives you a visual reminder in the future.